HomeEye ExamVision QuizVision Therapy

 Convergence insufficiency can interfere with the ability to read, learn, and work at near (at close distances).
 This article by an eye doctor explains how and

 - Eye Tracking, Eye Teaming Problems and Reading Difficulties

 Article by an eye doctor explains how and why

-tracking problems interfere with reading skills.
+eye tracking and eye teaming problems interfere with reading speed and skills.
 See the

 - Vision Therapy and LDs